brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 ```
 Change the shipment_id, package_id and tag_id to add more shipments.
 Grab the example from the start of the start of the shipping tutorial and insert it too.

-Note you should create a unique index on shipment_id to avoid duplicates.
+Note: you should create a unique index on shipment_id to avoid duplicates.
 You can download [compass](https://www.mongodb.com/products/compass) for an easy gui interface to create the index.

 After inserting some shipments the return document in postman informs you of a success or an error.
 It would be great to see the documents.
 Lets test our find function created earlier.